 Cigarette Boat Racing

 People with a competitive side and a need for speed might enjoy racing cigarette boats.
 Unfortunately, this isn’t a cheap hobby to participate in.
-Cigarette boats currently on sale at Yachts.com cost from $18,000 to $679,000.
+Cigarette boats currently on sale at BoatTrader.com cost from $16,000 to over $4 million.

 More From GOBankingRates